 This is a needed gameplay element that prevents players from simply sitting on a non-functioning city without repercussion.
 However, the rate of decay is far too quick.
 Often a block will decay before you’re even aware that it was in danger.

 Sure, the block will flash red when deprived of input, but it’s too sparse of a flash.
 When your town begins to grow, it’s nearly impossible to keep track of it.
 There is a mode you can turn on that will let you see decaying buildings in bright red, but the buildings take too long to show up as functioning for it to be of any use.

 The learning curve is definitely a bit steep as a result of those two complaints.
 The difficulty is mitigated somewhat by a brief story mode that will run you through the basics.
 The unit decay can also be turned off completely in sandbox mode.

 These are small issues, though, and both are also things I could see Devolver patching up in the future.
 Neither are game-breaking, and neither kept me from enjoying my time with “Block’hood.”

 In fact, I am still immensely enjoying “Block’hood,” to the point that I have put a highly-anticipated fighting game on the back burner to get more time perfecting my city.
 I’m not quite there yet, but I’m having a heck of a time trying.
 If you give “Block’hood” a chance — and since its asking price is $9.99, why wouldn’t you? — I imagine you will too.

-A copy of this game was provided by the publisher
+Rating: A-Platform: PCA copy of this game was provided by the publisher